top of page

 Image 2.
 A view of the gallery with a whole series of works encrusted by pearls and precious gemstones.
 (Photo courtesy of George Pimentel)

 Image 3.
 'Sacred Beauty Series' (2022) which is made of natural pearls, rubies, natural crushed diamonds and metalwork.
-(Photo courtesy of George Pimentel) These works are a dialogue between the sacrifice and violence of Spanish colonization of the Philippines.
+(Photo courtesy of George Pimentel) These works depict a dialogue between the sacrifice and violence associated with the Spanish colonization of the Philippines.

 Image 4.
 A group of natural pearls from Mr. Reye's collection.
 (Photo courtesy of George Pimentel)